Pennridge Airport

-Pennridge Airport (ICAO: KCKZ, FAA LID: CKZ, formerly N70) is a public-use airport located one nautical mile (1.85 km) north of the central business district of Perkasie in East Rockhill Township, Bucks County, Pennsylvania, United States.
+Pennridge Airport (ICAO: KCKZ, FAA LID: CKZ, formerly N70) is a public-use airport located one nautical mile (1.85 km) north of the central business district of Perkasie in East Rockhill Township, Pennsylvania, United States.
 It is privately owned by Pennridge Development Ent., Inc.

 The airport is located on top of a ridge and is surrounded on every side by trees.
-Although the daily operations are under 100 takeoffs/landings, it is the largest privately owned airport between Philadelphia and Allentown.
+Although the daily operations are under 100 takeoffs and landings, it is the largest privately owned airport north of Philadelphia and south of Allentown.

-Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned CKZ by the FAA but has no designation from the IATA (which assigned CKZ to Çanakkale Airport in Çanakkale, Turkey).
+Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Pennridge Airport is assigned CKZ by the FAA but has no designation from the IATA, which assigned CKZ to Çanakkale Airport in Çanakkale, Turkey.

 History

+20th century

-The airport has been in place in Perkasie since 1966.
+The airport was founded in Perkasie in 1966.
 Preparations began on June 7, 1965, when William Hart Rufe III and Joseph A. Gloster formed the corporation Pennridge Development Enterprises (PDE, Inc.), which is still the owner of the airport.

 Gloster was a quarry owner and heavy equipment operator who laid out the runway, hauled the stone, and did the grading for the runway.
 Rufe, a lawyer, did the land acquisition, mortgage financing, and contracting for the paving of the runway and construction of the first hangar and terminal building, and handled the paperwork to get the airport licensed.
-The property, about 234 acres, later expanded by acquisitions to its current 260, was transferred to PDE, Inc. A contractor finished paving the original landing strip in December 1965.
+The property, about 234 acres, later expanded by acquisitions to its current 260, was transferred to PDE, Inc.

+A contractor finished paving the original landing strip in December 1965.
 On April 1, 1966, the airport was inspected by Fred Osmond, Chief Inspector of the Pennsylvania Aeronautic Commission, who announced that he would approve the application for a license despite the objections of a group of neighbors who opposed the airport.
 Three days later the license was received and Pennridge Airport officially opened.

 The business plan was to develop a corporate complex catering to airplane-using companies around the airport.
 PDE, Inc., initially sold one factory site to a company that built a hangar and used their own plane for corporate purposes.

 The first fixed-base operator (FBO) was Hortman Aviation, Inc., owned by Norm Hortman, a senior TWA pilot, and his brother Bob Hortman.
 Norm Hortman had a Piper Cub sales distributorship.
 He operated Pennridge Airport remotely from his primary base at the Morrisville Airport until April 1968.